digitalservice4germany/steuerlotse/README.md

 ### Overview
 The two main components are the webapp and erica.

-The webapp handles user input, renders html and connects to the PostgreSQL database.
+The webapp handles user input, renders html and connects to the PostgresSQL database.

 Erica provides an internal API to connect via ERiC (ELSTER Rich Client) with the ELSTER APIs.
 Erica has been moved to its own repository here: https://github.com/digitalservice4germany/erica.